Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) in-class critical analysis and (2) written extended viewpoint.
+Indicative assessments in this unit are as follows: (1) in-class written assessment and (2) post-class interactive oral assessment.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.